Sjwilhelms/ProgLog/readme.md

 This project intends to combine the recording and monitoring of calorie input and output in a simple web application.

+This project will have data model for logging meals and logging cardio, and will extend the user model to include goals and targets.

 "That which is measured improves.
 That which is measured and reported improves exponentially." - Karl Pearsons

 ### Future Editions